VitalyVakhteev/MCArtGen/README.md

 A Minecraft plugin that receives POST requests to generate pixel art.

-To use, run the plugin on a server (currently version 1.20.4) and send a POST request to the server with the following JSON body:
+To use, run the plugin on a Spigot server (currently version 1.20.4) and send a POST request to the server with the following JSON body:

 ```json
 {